Danial-Rehman/PowerBi_Dashboards/README.md

 # PowerBi_Dashboards
+A Project to show case Power Bi skills
-This is powerBi dashboard project.
+This is powerBi dashboard project